-- City College of San Francisco offers basic and advanced EMT studies resulting in certificates and 2-year degrees.
+- City College of San Francisco offers EMT certificates and a 2-year paramedic Associate in Science (AS) degree.
 The college is located about eight miles south of downtown San Francisco.

 - Moreno Valley College, based about 70 miles east of downtown Los Angeles, CA, provides EMT and paramedic studies at the certificate and associate's degree levels.

 Find schools that offer these popular programs